IMF March Buys: The 14 Stocks Added To My Fund

 And that's just the beginning for the vice stocks this month.
 I continued picking up more Ambev (ABEV) and Compania Cervecerias Unidas (CCU) for the reasons I've outlined in other recent articles.
 Not much has changed on those names, just prices that keep dropping with the overall market.

-Meanwhile, Diageo (DEO) is back to an exciting price following market weakness and a company-specific corona virus sales notice.
+Meanwhile, Diageo (DEO) is back to an exciting price following market weakness and a company-specific coronavirus sales notice.
 I'm not too worried about lost sales for a quarter or two - this is a franchise whose brands' values are measured in generations.
 From this recent starting point around $140, DEO stock should be on pace to produce 10%/year compounded returns on average.
 And at $128 (as of this writing) things look even better.

 In travel-related names, we have two this month.
-I picked up more of Grupo Aeroportuario del Sureste (ASR) as it was the most beaten-up of the Mexican airport operators at the time (though subsequently the other two listed Mexican airport stocks have plunged as well).
+I picked up more of Grupo Aeroportuario del Sureste (ASR) as it was the most beaten-up of the Mexican airport operators at the time (though subsequently, the other two listed Mexican airport stocks have plunged as well).
 Plus, I sold half of the portfolio's Bancolombia (CIB) holding prior to the recent market meltdown, and as such, there was less Colombia exposure in the portfolio.
 So adding Sureste (6 Colombian airports including Medellin) puts some more back in.
 Also, Sureste's San Juan, Puerto Rico may be set for a comeback.

 Puerto Rico may be turning the corner - the island quietly announced some surprisingly good economic figures for 2019.
 Too early to call it a comeback, but I'd modeled the San Juan airport at minimal value to ASR, and that might be much too low if the island's upward trajectory resumes once the virus passes.

-Estee Lauder (EL) isn't travel exactly, as it sells high-end cosmetics.
+Estee Lauder (EL) doesn't travel exactly, as it sells high-end cosmetics.
 However, it does a large portion of its sales in airports and other duty-free shops.
-It also has huge exposure to Asia (particularly Hong Kong) so the corona virus is going to do a number on its short-term results.
+It also has huge exposure to Asia (particularly Hong Kong) so the coronavirus is going to do a number on its short-term results.
 But when the stock is down from $220 to $176 in short order, that's priced in and then some.
 The long-term trends in favor of the company (Instagram culture, emerging market consumer, higher margin direct-to-consumer sales) haven't gone anywhere.
-This is one of my favorite growth at a reasonable price stocks today.
+This is one of my favorite growth, at a reasonable price, stocks today.

 About the banks, these are obviously controversial picks right now, and thankfully (given hindsight) I only added one to the portfolio in March.
 I remain confident in the sector, however.

 Net Interest Margins will fare alright - the yield curve is actually steepening as the Fed cuts rates on the short-end significantly faster than the 10 and 30-year yields are dropping.
 We recently hit the steepest yield curve since 2018, which is good for bank margins.
-Now, of course, there's the potential for loan losses as well with the corona virus hitting the economy, and particularly small businesses.
+Now, of course, there's the potential for loan losses as well with the coronavirus hitting the economy, and particularly small businesses.
 Between the Fed unloading tons of liquidity into the market and Congress seemingly on pace for a swift bipartisan fiscal stimulus, I suspect bank funding issues will be brief.
 The banks are far better capitalized than 2008 due to major regulatory changes, even a sharp short-term recession is not going to cause loan losses significant enough to justify the recent sell-off in banking shares.

 Bank earnings margins may get hit eventually if interest rates lock in at zero or negative levels; for now, however, banks will report decent net interest margins.
 Do remember that the Fed was at zero for many years after 2008 and bank profits were alright.